Charnley-Persky House Museum

 The former Marshfield Trust and savings bank is a Chicago landmark know for its architecture.
-A plaque marks the site, and it reads "This terra-cotta clad flat-iron building makes most of its triangular building lot: Like many neighborhood banks from the 1920's, the Marshfield trust and Savings Bank employs the Classical Revival style of architecture to convey a sense of permanence and security.
+The plaque at the site: "This terra-cotta clad flat-iron building makes most of its triangular building lot: Like many neighborhood banks from the 1920's, the Marshfield trust and Savings Bank employs the Classical Revival style of architecture to convey a sense of permanence and security.
 Arcaded two-story arched windows extend across both street facades.
 The building contractor was Avery Brundage, who went on to be president of the international Olympic Committee."
 The building today has a dance studio on the first floor.

 Taste Of Lincoln Avenue

-The Taste of Lincoln is Wrightwood’s annual fundraiser.
-The Taste began in 1984, to help fundraise for Wrightwood Neighbors Association and support local schools and organizations.
-The two-day event started with around 10,000 visitors, and now reaches 50,000 visitors.
+The Taste of Lincoln, the annual Wrightwood neighborhood fundraiser, began in 1984.
+It is usually a two day summer celebration between Fullerton and Wrightwood drawing 50,000 visitors a year.
 The event features food and craft vendors, live music, and a carnival area for children.
 In 2017, the event will take place on July 29th and July 30th.
 It is located on Lincoln between Fullerton and Wrightwood.

 Wells Park and Sulzer Library

 Sulzer Library and Wells Park sit across the street from each other just north of Montrose.
-Sulzer was named after Conrad Sulzer, the first settler in the Lakeview region.
+Sulzer was named after Conrad Sulzer, an early Lakeview Township settler.
 The building was designed by firm Hammond Beeby and Babka in 1985, which is the same firm that designed the Harold Washington Library.
 It is known as one of the best facilities of any library branch in Chicago.
 Similarly, Wells Park is considered to be one of the best parks in Chicago.
 Wells Park offers a wide variety of activities, including indoor and outdoor basketball courts, baseball, soccer, tennis courts, horse shoe, chess, a playground, indoor pool, gym, weight room, and a seniors club.
 It was one of the five parks created by the Lincoln Park commission in 1910.
 A small field house was first built in 1915 and later replaced in 1970.
 Abe Saperstein, the founder of the Harlem Globetrotters, started his career as a basketball coach at Wells Park in the 1920’s.